Saturday, October 12, 2013

 Screenplay: Billy Wilder and Raymond Chandler based on the novel Double Indemnity in Three of a Kind by James M. Cain

-As with all film noirs, there has to be an investigator character, and in this case, it’s Neff’s boss, Barton Keyes (Edward G. Robinson), Neff’s boss with his senses and uneasy feelings in his stomach when he thinks he’s being swindled plays the part, and Robinson plays it well.
-Watch for cigarette lighting as symbolism in the film.
-Neff always lights Keyes cigarettes, as though he was a father-figure to him.
+As with all film noirs, there has to be an investigator character, and in this case, it’s Neff’s boss, Barton Keyes (Edward G. Robinson).
+He tends to pace and flutter around the movie like a knat with his senses and uneasy feelings in his stomach when he thinks he’s being swindled plays the part, and Robinson plays it well.
+Watch for cigarette lighting as symbolism in the film; Neff always lights Keyes cigarettes, as though he was a father-figure to him.
 When he is finally caught, falling down in the doorway due to the bullet that’s been bleeding from his chest the whole film, Keyes lights Neff’s cigarettes.
 Blood, guns, falling down, and one last cigarette being lit for you, what else has those same characteristics?
 Answer: a firing squad.

 Posted by David Baruffi at 12:41 PM